 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney problems, liver disease, congestive heart failure, heart or blood vessel disease, diabetes, low blood pressure, or a mineral imbalance (high potassium or low sodium in the blood).
-Tell your doctor if you have a collagen vascular disease such as lupus or scleroderma.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, heart or blood vessel disease, diabetes, low blood pressure, or a collagen-vascular disease (such lupus or scleroderma).

 Possible Side Effects While Using This Medicine